andrewmtam/smooth-tween/README.md

 Essentially, it leverages the 'document.elementFromPoint' property to forward events to DOM objects below the current layer.

-Lastly, keep in mind that this approach / setup is valid only for usage with a full-site parallax experience.
+Lastly, keep in mind that this event forwarding approach is applies only for usage with a full-site, scroll-based parallax experience.

-TODO: Make this a separate npm package.

 ## Installation

-Download the twean machine library by doing the following:
+Download the 'tween-machine' library by doing the following:

 ```
 npm install --save tween-machine
 ```

-TODO: Build a stand-alone minified version of this library.

 ### JSON Definition